FreemantleSoftwareLtd/envitia-technical-test/DECISION_LOG.md

 NOTES
 -----
-- Coordinates are combined, form a coordinate shape (a bit like a dot-to-dot drawing) - this means that the order of the coordinates is important and this may draw a polygon that is not a rectangle.
+- Coordinates are combined, form a coordinate shape (a bit like a dot-to-dot drawing) - this means that the order of the coordinates may be important and this may draw a polygon that is not a rectangle.
 - This is for Rectangles but as method defines 'shape', consider possibility of other shapes.
 - Points are deemed to be inside the shape if they're fully enclosed by all of the edges.
 Points which are along the edge of the shape are not considered to be inside.